-By the argument after (\ref{eq:3.026}), in particular, by (\ref{eq:3.009}) and (\ref{eq:3.012}), we get for $\mN'>\mN>\mN_0$, $P_{\mN,\mN'}$ is the restriction on $S^1\backslash A$ of a rational function on $S^1$ with coefficients in $\R$.
-To improve the coefficients from $\R$ to $\Z$, we only need to apply the above argument again.
+By the argument after (\ref{eq:3.026}), in particular by (\ref{eq:3.009}) and (\ref{eq:3.012}), we get that for $\mN'>\mN>\mN_0$, $P_{\mN,\mN'}$ is the restriction on $S^1\backslash A$ of a rational function on $S^1$ with coefficients in $\R$.
+To show that that the coefficients are actually in $\Z$ we only need to apply the above argument again.

 The proof of Proposition \ref{prop:3.08} is completed. \end{proof}

 By Lemma \ref{lem:3.07} and Proposition \ref{prop:3.08}, the proof of Theorem \ref{thm:3.03} is completed.